 With our security training, they will know how to recognize and deal with social engineering, as it is one of the most successful methods of hacking.
 An email or someone asking about personal data from a client is a threat that might cost a lot to a hotel business.

 During HackHotel we will also present Wolf-Ray, a solution far superior to traditional VPNs, as it is designed by our security analysts for organisations that need to protect their networks from potential attackers.
-Do not miss this opportunity to see these solutions and listen to experts.
-We are now enrolling, so you can register on the official HackHotel website.

 Latest posts by Sarah Santiago (see all)